-- Health behaviors: The model recognizes that health behaviors, such as exercise, diet, and self-care, are important determinants of health and should be targeted in health promotion efforts. - 6.
-Health outcomes: The model focuses on the ultimate goal of health promotion, which is to improve health outcomes.
+- cultural environment, can influence health behaviors and outcomes. - Health behaviors: The model recognizes that health behaviors, such as exercise, diet, and self-care, are important determinants of health and should be targeted in health promotion efforts. - Health outcomes: The model focuses on the ultimate goal of health promotion, which is to improve health outcomes.
 It suggests that by addressing the multiple determinants of health, individuals can achieve optimal health outcomes.